ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/faq.md

 Ballerina also supports the use of function name as a function pointer.
 This makes it easy to understand code because there is a single function corresponding to a given function name and is more powerful than the use of function overloading.

+For more information on the function pointer syntax, see the [Funtion Pointer example](/learn/by-example/function-pointers/).

 ### What compiler technology is used to build the compiler?

 The Ballerina compiler is written in Java with a generated LL(*) parser using ANTLR4.
 It generates binary files containing a Ballerina bytecode format that is platform neutral and different than Java’s bytecode..

-Ballerina compiler is a multi-pass compiler with stages for lexical and syntax analysis, semantic analysis, Code analysis, desugar (remove syntactic sugar) and code generation.
+Ballerina compiler is a multi-pass compiler with stages for lexical and syntax analysis, semantic analysis, Code analysis, desugar (remove syntactic sugar), and code generation.

 ### How is the runtime support implemented?